 As the consumer draws the power from the DISCOM in the absence of power from Renewable Energy (RE) source due to its inherent nature, the network capacity is fully utilised and hence there is no loss to DISCOM/APTRANSCO.
 The OA/Wheeling Consumer apart from paying fixed cost, he also pays the Transmission/Wheeling charges.

 This means, already the transmission and distribution business costs are built in the Retail tariff and are being recovered in the form of MD charges from a consumer who is availing power through Open Access.
-The DISCOM is receiving transmission fixed costs built in the demand charges and APTRANSCO is levying transmission charges. nominal capacity-based
+The DISCOM is receiving transmission fixed costs built in the demand charges and APTRANSCO is levying transmission charges.
+It amounts to levying two charges for providing one service, viz., one is in the form of Demand Charge and the other one is in the form of Transmission/Wheeling charge.

+In this regard, we submit to determine nominal energy-based Distribution Charges instead of capacity-based wheeling charges.

 5).
 As per the formula specified by the Hon’ble Commission in the APERC (Terms & Conditions for determination of Tariff for transmission of electricity) Regulation No. 1 of 2019 (First Amendment to Regulation No. 5 of 2005), the Transmission tariff (rate) proposed for FY 2024-25 is Rs.
 221.17/kW/Month and the DISCMs would pay the ARR of APTRANSCO based on their Contracted Capacity and would be taken into DISCOMs ARR to arrive at the Retail tariff.
 The same is mentioned in Para 3 above.
 Please see Row 1 and Row 3 in Para 3 above wherein the ARR of 1415.79 crs of APTRANSCO and 4227.29 crs of Distribution Business are mentioned respectively.